Joe Knight (boxer): Awarded the NBA Light-heavyweight Title

-Losing the NBA World Light Heavyweight Title to Bob Godwin, March, 1933
+Losing the Title to Bob Godwin

-Knight lost the NBA World Light Heavyweight title to contender Bob Godwin on March 1, 1933, in a ten-round points decision at Legion Arena in West Palm Beach, Florida.
-Godwin employed excellent blocking and though he took many hard licks in the lengthy bout, he was the aggressor throughout and won the infighting, particularly after Knight tired by mid-bout.
+His championship reign would be short-lived, as Knight immediately lost the title on March 1, dropping a ten-round decision to his old rival Bob Godwin.
+The two faced each other on March 1, 1933, in West Palm Beach, Florida.
+Throughout the fight, Godwin employed excellent blocking, and though he took many hard licks in the lengthy bout, he was the aggressor for the majority of the fight and dominated Knight in the infighting, particularly after Knight tired by mid-bout.
 Godwin took two of the first five rounds, with three even.
 Drawing on remarkable stamina, the 21-year old Godwin won the next four rounds, leaving the tenth even.
-Godwin took a beating in the bout, with both eyes badly swollen by the end.
-It was a primitive match requiring limited boxing skill or ring generalship.
+Nevertheless, Godwin took a beating in the bout, with both eyes badly swollen by the end.
+It was reported as a primitive match requiring limited boxing skill or ring generalship.
 Knight won only two of the five meetings between him and Godwin.
+Thus ended Knight's brief reign as champion.

 Max Marek, the tenth ranked heavyweight in the world, fell to Knight in a ten-round points decision at Miami Beach on April 13, 1936.
 Though giving up fifteen pounds, Knight used his speed and experience to his advantage.
 The bout one of Knight's best displays of skill.
 In the third, he nearly staggered Marek with a left to the chin, but Marek fought back harder, and remained the aggressor throughout much of the bout, delivering a variety of solid punches.
 In a brutal bout, Knight closed well in the last three rounds, clipping two lefts to the chin of Marek in the tenth.

 Knight beat Lou Scozza at the Biscayne Arena in Miami on June 12, 1933, in a ten-round points decision.
 Knight shelled Scozza with hard lefts and right for most of ten rounds.
 Though Scozza rallied in the ninth, he was unable to overcome the lead that Knight had piled up.
 Four thousand spectators watched the judges rule unanimously for Knight.

 Joe Banovic lost to Knight in a ten-round points decision on August 8, 1933, in Laurel, Maryland.
 Banovic was down for a count of nine in the fifth, and eight in the sixth.
 He opened up in the final round, cutting Knight's face, but it was too late to take the lead in points.